Handloading: Scale

 A precision weighing scale is a near necessity for reloading.
 While it is possible to load using nothing but a powder measure and a weight-to-volume conversion chart, this greatly limits the precision with which a load can be adjusted, increasing the danger of accidentally overloading cartridges with powder for loads near or at the maximum safe load.
-With a powder scale, an adjustable powder measure can be calibrated more precisely for the powder in question, and spot checks can be made during loading to make sure that the measure is not drifting.
+With a powder scale, an adjustable powder measure can be adjusted to more precisely meter the powder charge.
+Additionally, periodically checking the powder charge during a reloading session can make sure that the measure is not drifting.
 With a powder trickler, a charge can be measured directly into the scale, giving the most accurate measure.

-A scale also allows bullets and cases to be sorted by weight, which can increase consistency further.
+A scale also allows bullets and cases to be sorted by weight, which can further increase consistency.
 Sorting bullets by weight has obvious benefits, as each set of matched bullets will perform more consistently.
-Sorting cases by weight is done to group cases by case wall thickness, and match cases with similar interior volumes.
-Military cases, for example, tend to be thicker, while cases that have been reloaded numerous times will have thinner walls due to brass flowing forward under firing, and excess case length being later trimmed from the case mouth.
+Sorting cases by weight is done to group cases by case volume, and match cases with similar interior volumes.

 There are 3 types of reloading scales: